Sophie Rodriguez portrait photo

 Sophie Rodriguez

-I am the Monitoring and Evaluation Specialist at the Internet Society Foundation.
+I am the Monitoring, Evaluation and Learning Advisor at the Internet Society Foundation.
 Previous to this role I was actively involved in academia as a tutor at the International Studies program at Leiden University, and lecturer at the Communications Management program at The Hague University of Applied Sciences.
 In the context of a multicultural classroom, I engaged in discussions about new media and digital culture, digital methods and politics of social media.

 I have also worked in the development sector in Latin America for several years, specifically in fundraising and research.
 As a Researcher and Monitoring Officer, I worked with multilateral, bilateral, non-governmental, educational organizations on themes of governance and political culture in the Andean region.
 In 2017 I moved to The Netherlands where I conducted research for academic and non-academic sectors.
 Most recently, I collaborated with Twente University on a longitudinal study, with participants from over twenty countries, focused on how the Coronavirus crisis has impacted people’s visions of the future in a post-pandemic era.